Practising open mindedness

-Practicing open-mindedness, isn’t universal a characteristic we are born with.
-To be effective leaders and managers we often have to develop the crucial habits of self-reflection, observation, challenging beliefs and perceptions.
-For many of us, until something in life looms up to challenge us, then we simply don’t make the effort, or we just don’t realize, we should be questioning our daily paradigm.
+Practising open mindedness isn’t universal a characteristic we are born with.
+Nonetheless, to be effective leaders and managers we have to develop the crucial habits of self-reflection, observation, challenging beliefs and questioning perceptions.
+For many of us, until something in life looms up to challenge us, we simply don’t make the effort, or we just don’t realise we should be questioning our habitual paradigms.

-Some of the pitfalls of not practicing open-mindedness are:
+Some of the pitfalls of not practising open-mindedness are:

 - Having a Groundhog day experience